Juan Izquierdo: Death

 On 22 August 2024, Izquierdo collapsed on the pitch and was rushed to the Albert Einstein Hospital in São Paulo with a case of cardiac arrhythmia during the second half of the match against São Paulo FC in the round of 16 of the Copa Libertadores.
 Uruguay's first and second division football leagues were postponed on the weekend over concerns for his health.
-Sāo Paulo FC players wore a jersey in support before the team's 2–1 Brazilian league win against Vitória on 25 August.
+Sāo Paulo FC players wore a jersey in support before the team's 2–1 Campeonato Brasileiro Série A win against Vitória on 25 August.

 He died on 27 August.
 The cause of death was "cardiorespiratory arrest associated with his cardiac arrhythmia".
 Izquierdo was not known to have a heart condition until his collapse.

 According to Izquierdo's mother, the hospital staff said that her son had a virus that had entered his heart and caused the cardiac arrhythmia due to the physical exertion of the match.
 She said that he had no signs of infection except for swollen lymph nodes.

 Izquierdo was married and had two children, one of whom was born ten days before his death.

 Reactions

 Nacional posted a statement on social media saying Izquierdo's death is felt "with the deepest sorrow and shock in our hearts" and "Nacional are in grief for their irreplaceable loss."
 Sāo Paulo FC said they were deeply saddened by the news, calling it a "sad day for football".

 Izquierdo's death was mourned by Gianni Infantino, the president of FIFA.
 Alejandro Domínguez, the president of CONMEBOL, also extended his condolences to Izquierdo's family and friends and said that "South American football is in mourning".
 Other federations, including Uruguay, Brazil, and Argentina, also expressed their condolences.

+On 29 August 2024, Vasco da Gama player Puma Rodríguez wore a shirt with the name Izquierdo and scored a goal in a 2–1 victory over Athletico Paranaense in the Campeonato Brasileiro Série A.